ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 };
 ```

 We created a new variable called `searchTerms`.
-Inside this variable, we will first apply the `.toLowerCase()` method which makes the user’s input keywords in lowercase and should eliminate any problems around mismatched capitalization.
+Inside this variable, we first apply the `.toLowerCase()` method which makes the user’s input keywords in lowercase and should eliminate any problems around mismatched capitalization.
 Then we use the `.split()` method to split up the user’s input on each space (/\s+/) which is a regular expression that identifies spaces and creates a new search term on the space.
 In the end, searchTerms will be an array of search terms that we will use to filter our data.

-Diacritics are require an additional step, we must create our own function that will strip the diacritics from the user’s keywords:
+Diacritics require an additional step: we must create our own function that will strip the diacritics from the user’s keywords:

 ```app.js
 function removeDiacritics(str) {